aksh-josh/parshva-jeweller-vto/README.md

-# Parshva Jewellers — AI Virtual Try-On & Recommendation System
+# Parshva Jewellers — Suggestion System & AI Virtual Try-On

 Parshva Jewellers is a jewelry web app where you can browse a catalog, try pieces on virtually through your webcam, and get AI-recommended pieces that go well with whatever